Wilmington-Friends-Robotics/FtcRobotController/doc/state-machine-task-plan.md

 - Actions: Extend the test op mode to queue several poses with diverse headings; integrate velocity constraints or drive power adjustments as needed.
 - Validation: Field test confirms the robot approximately reaches each waypoint within tolerance; capture logs/telemetry as evidence.

+## Step 8: Field-Centric Op Modes
+- Goal: Deliver the new TeleOp and autonomous op modes built on `FieldLinearOpMode` with localization-aware driving logic.
+- Actions: Implement fresh TeleOp/Auto classes that extend the new base, integrate reusable subsystems, and expose pose telemetry for driver feedback.
+- Validation: Dry-run both op modes on blocks to confirm controls, pose updates, and subsystem behaviors before on-field testing.

-## Step 8: Error Handling & Recovery
+## Step 9: Error Handling & Recovery
 - Goal: Add safeguards for localization loss or task failure.
 - Actions: Detect `PinpointFieldLocalizer` fault statuses, implement retry or abort behavior, and surface alerts to telemetry.
 - Validation: Induce a simulated fault (e.g., unplug pod) and verify the system halts tasks and reports the issue while a rebuild continues to pass.

-## Step 9: Documentation & Training
+## Step 10: Documentation & Training
 - Goal: Ensure the team can maintain and extend the system.
 - Actions: Document setup steps, usage patterns, and tuning guidelines; create a checklist for initializing the localizer before matches.
 - Validation: Peer review of documentation plus a walkthrough with another team member confirming understanding.